SeedFinding/kaptainwutax-lib-docs/content/en/docs/Concepts/Notation/_index.md

 linkTitle: "Notation"
 weight: 1
 description: >
-  The notation use in all next articles
+  The notation used in all next articles
 ---